syncfusion-content/javascript-docs/js/api/ejDiagram.md

 <td class="name">{% highlight html %}
 rect{% endhighlight %}</td>
 <td class="type"><span class="param-type">Object</span></td>
-<td class="description last">rectangular region that is to be brought to the center of diagram viewport</td>
+<td class="description last"> the rectangular region that is to be brought to the center of diagram viewport</td>
 </tr>
 </tbody>
 </table>